 - Seek out professional development opportunities.

-2. Address your current stress levels
+2. Address your current career stress levels

 If you have already honed your confidence at work but you’re still unhappy at work, the problem might be stress related.
 Workplace stress can significantly impact your health and overall wellbeing.